 Based on the insight we had developed in the first stage of the project we devised a pilot campaign.
 The objective of this was to test how to apply those insights in the real world.

 We’ve run over 100 training workshops showing people how to engage inactive people through marketing.
-They get an average feedback of over 9/10.
-Here is an example of one we’ve run recently.
+They get an average feedback of over 9.2/10.
+Here are some examples of workshops we’ve run.

 Alison Burford (Sport & Health manager at Vision Redbridge Culture and Leisure) hired us to run the ‘How to engage inactive people’ workshop.